What Is a Work Breakdown Structure in Project Management?

 - What are the task requirements?

 - Are we cutting any corners here?
 (Make sure you list everything and anything—don’t cheat yourself!)

-As you conduct this exercise, keep in mind that you truly want to list every possible task that could go into the high level deliverable.
-Remember, the point here is to account for all time so that you can create a reasonable estimate.
+As you conduct this exercise, keep in mind that you truly want to list every possible task that could go into a high-level deliverable.
+Remember, the point here is to account for all time so you can create a reasonable estimate.
 You won’t be able to do that if you’re not thinking it through properly.

 - Review current site